-Goal To increase representation of Indigenous, Black and minoritized students in curriculum, courses, programs and pathways
+To increase representation of Indigenous, Black and minoritized students in curriculum, courses, programs and pathways.

-- Number of courses developed or redesigned to include and represent Indigenous, Black and minoritized histories, perspectives and ways of knowing in content and delivery - Increase percentage of Indigenous, Black and minoritized students who report seeing themselves reflected positively in the curriculum - Decrease disproportionate representation of Indigenous, Black and minoritized students in programs and pathways - Redesign Social Studies, History and Geography, Grade 9-12 English to include and represent Indigenous, Black, racialized, and minoritized histories, perspectives and ways of knowing in content, resources and delivery - Pilot destreaming grades 9 and 10 in select secondary schools starting with high Indigenous, Black and racialized student representation (English and Math) - Modernize and review supports for English Literacy Development (ELD) program
+- Number of courses developed or redesigned to include and represent Indigenous, Black and minoritized histories, perspectives and ways of knowing in content and delivery - Increase percentage of Indigenous, Black and minoritized students who report seeing themselves reflected positively in the curriculum - Decrease disproportionate representation of Indigenous, Black and minoritized students in programs and pathways

-- Establish links with culturally specific mental health supports for Indigenous, Black, racialized, and minoritized students - Provide resources and support for pathways to success and graduation for Indigenous, Black, racialized and minoritized students (e.g. Graduation coach program, Rainbow Bridges program for 2SLGBTQ+) - Develop District process/criteria for selecting and reviewing culturally responsive texts/resources for school libraries, learning commons, and classrooms - Develop comprehensive communications plan for parents, guardians and students regarding secondary program placement and course selection process and opportunities - Develop and implement District inquiry in select schools to address equitable access, opportunities, learning, and outcomes: Student Achievement Through Inquiry (S.A.T.E) Text box for SATE added? - Ensure all students have access to technology for learning
+- Redesign Social Studies, History and Geography and Grade 9-12 English to include and represent Indigenous, Black and minoritized histories, perspectives and ways of knowing in content, resources and delivery - Pilot destreaming grades 9 and 10 in select secondary schools starting with high Indigenous, Black and minoritized student representation (English and Math) - Review and modernize supports for English Literacy Development (ELD) program - Establish links with culturally-specific mental health supports for Indigenous, Black and minoritized students - Provide resources and support for pathways to success and graduation for Indigenous, Black and minoritized students (e.g., Graduation coach program, Rainbow Bridges program for 2SLGBTQ+) - Develop District process/criteria for selecting and reviewing culturally responsive texts/resources for school libraries, learning commons and classrooms - Develop comprehensive communications plan for parents, guardians and students regarding secondary program placement and course selection process and opportunities - Develop and implement a District inquiry in select schools to address equitable access, opportunities, learning, and outcomes: Student Achievement Through Inquiry (SATE - See Glossary.) - Ensure all students have access to technology for learning

-- Establish compulsory Grade 11 English: Understanding Contemporary First Nations, Métis and Inuit Voices in all pathways in all secondary schools - Expand InSTEM programming in secondary schools - Expand mathematics/beading partnerships in schools - Develop District strategy to support transitioning students who identify as Inuit from the North - Establish Indigneous Language Educator Initiative - Create land-based learning opportunities for Indigenous students - Provide Indigenous students with the opportunity to engage in cultural learning, celebrations and ceremonies e.g. Indigenous Youth Symposium, Land Camp, Mamawii Together
+- Establish compulsory Grade 11 English: Understanding Contemporary First Nations, Métis and Inuit Voices, in all pathways in all secondary schools - Expand InSTEM programming in secondary schools - Expand mathematics/beading partnerships in schools - Develop District strategy to support transitioning students who identify as Inuit from the North - Establish Indigenous Language Educator Initiative - Create land-based learning opportunities for Indigenous students - Provide Indigenous students with the opportunity to engage in cultural learning, celebrations and ceremonies: e.g., Indigenous Youth Symposium, Land Camp, Mamawii Together

-- Develop and Implement Black Studies courses across the district - Provide ACB students with the opportunity to engage in cultural learning, celebrations, and networking e.g. Black Student Forum - Develop District strategy to support ACB students transitioning from Grade 8 to Grade 9 including pathways
+- Develop and Implement Black Studies courses across the district - Provide ABC students with the opportunity to engage in cultural learning, celebrations, and networking: i.e., Black Student Forum - Develop District strategy to support ABC students transitioning from Grade 8 to Grade 9 including pathways